 At Aztek, we use Umbraco as our CMS of choice.
 Thanks to Umbraco, we’re able to offer more custom functionality, a better user experience, and a quicker turnaround time for the client.

-Version history, rollback: Go back and restore any previous version of any page, see who made the changes
+- Version history, rollback: Go back and restore any previous version of any page, and see who made the changes

-User Roles: To manage what people can and cannot do both for the administration of your website (writer, editor, admin, etc.) but also for public users, so you can restrict access to sensitive content on your site.
+- User Roles: Manage what people can and cannot do both for the administration of your website (writer, editor, admin, etc.) and public users so you can restrict access to sensitive content on your site.

 If you've ever had to upload an image for your website (and you aren't a graphics professional with years of Photoshop experience), you've probably done it wrong.
 Your image was the wrong size, or it was too big and took forever to download.
 Well, you don’t have to worry about that with Umbraco.
 Umbraco automatically generates all the right image sizes and quality settings needed.
 It'll even let you decide where to keep the focus of the crops.

 WYSIWYG page editors (like WordPress uses) are the worst.
 These editors are similar to using a Word doc, which leads to messy, extensive code.
 That's why we love the idea of a page builder.
-Create complex page layouts without touching HTML by selecting from a list of “building block” components...just add words, pictures, and video where you need them instead of dealing with finicky formatting.
+Users can create complex page layouts without touching HTML by selecting from a list of “building block” components... just add words, pictures, and video where you need them instead of dealing with finicky formatting.

 Sometimes the page builder is too open-ended.
 There are some pages where a more consistent structure is called for, such as a product detail page or team bio.
 Umbraco lets you have both.
 Templates are customizable to your needs but enforce consistency on pages where it’s needed.
 Meanwhile, you can use the page builder on other content as you go.